swri-robotics/bag-database/docs/installation/docker/docker.md

 ### Environment Variables

+With the exception of `BAGDB_PATH`, all of these variables are used in the Bag Database container's `entrypoint.sh` script to generate a file at `${HOME}/.ros-bag-database/settings.yml` that configures the Bag Database.
+You can generate this file yourself if you have more complex configuration needs;
+see [Storage](../../configuration/storage.md) for an example.

 | Variable | Description | Default |
 | -------- | ----------- | ------- |
 | `ADMIN_PASSWORD` | The default password for administrative access.
 If this is not set, one will be randomly generated and printed to the log file on initial startup. | |